-In general, the symmetrization operation of $\det W$ must be done is such a way so that the product $R_N \Omega_N$ remains invariant.
-One obvious strategy is to make the radial and angular parts separately invariant, the latter by substitutions as in \ref{symmetricu} and the former by imposing invariance on $R_N$ using the generators.
-Of course this is not unique and one can move factors built out of the $\ut_{ij}$ between the radial and the angular parts so that in the final form invariance is achieved from the cancellation of their respective non-invariant parts.
+In general, the symmetrization operation of $\det W$ must be done in such a way that the product $R_N \Omega_N$ remains invariant.
+One obvious strategy is to make the radial and angular parts separately invariant, the latter by substitutions as in Eq. \eqref{symmetricu} and the former by imposing invariance on $R_N$ using the generators.
+Of course, this is not unique and one can move factors built out of the $\ut_{ij}$ between the radial and angular parts so that in the final form invariance is achieved from the cancellation of their respective noninvariant parts.
 The separate symmetrization of $R_N$ and $\Omega_N$ is not unique either.
-For instance, the method that uses \ref{symmetricu} makes each element of ${\tilde W}$ invariant which is straightforward to carry out but it is not the most general case.
-One can have a situation where the elements ${\tilde w}_{ij}$ are not invariant but the non-invariant parts cancel in the determinant.
-The most general discussion can be carried out in the context of the complete graph, on the left of fig. \ref{fig:graphs}, for general $N$.
+For instance, the method that uses Eq. \eqref{symmetricu} makes each element of ${\tilde W}$ invariant, which is straightforward to carry out but is not the most general case.
+One can have a situation where the elements ${\tilde w}_{ij}$ are not invariant but the noninvariant parts cancel in the determinant.
+The most general discussion can be carried out in the context of the complete graph, in the left sketch of Fig. \ref{fig:graphs}, for a general $N$.
 In this context, we will show how to construct a symmetric ${\rm det}\, W$.
-We will illustrate some of the above statements through the $N=4$ example, by showing the construction of a symmetric $R_4$ and then that of a symmetric $\Omega_4$ with non-invariant ${\tilde w}_{ij}$ elements.
+We will illustrate some of the above statements through the $N=4$ example by showing the construction of a symmetric $R_4$ and then that of a symmetric $\Omega_4$ with noninvariant ${\tilde w}_{ij}$ elements.
 Then we can single out the squid part in $R_4$ and move the rest into $\Omega_4$.